DucManhPhan/DucManhPhan.github.io/_posts/2020-12-06-Pessimistic-locking-and-Optimistic-locking.md

 ## Pessimistic locking

 1. Introduction to Pessimistic locking

+    The idea of pessimistic locking is that it assumes that the concurrency conflicts usually happen in our database.

     Pessimistic locking is a locking strategy that it will lock a record at the first accessing time.
 It ensures that only one user can do something with this record at any given time.